-Rising School is a US curriculum school that opened in September 2017 in the heart of Nad Al Sheba.
-The location choice was a good one; there are currently no other US curriculum schools located within this area.
-The school was one of two new US curriculum schools to open in 2017 towards the more southerly end of Dubai around Sheikh Mohammed bin Zayed Road; offering families further choice for a curriculum that has been relatively hard to find closer to these newer housing areas until now.
+Rising School, a US curriculum school that opened in September 2017 in the heart of Nad Al Sheba, an area with no other US curriculum school.
+The school was one of two new US curriculum schools to open in 2017 towards the more southerly end of Dubai around Sheikh Mohammed bin Zayed Road; offering families choice for a curriculum that had been relatively hard in these newer housing areas.

 Rising School is the first American Curriculum school to be located in Nad Al Sheba, providing the curriculum option for families that live in this or surrounding areas and are seeking a curriculum free of external examinations until the College application level.
-The school will be purely US curriculum and has already started it accreditation process with NEASC (in line with KHDA requirements).
+The school is purely US curriculum and is in the accreditation phase with NEASC (in line with KHDA requirements).

-The Elementary school currently plans to have up to 600 students in total (relatively small by Dubai school standards).
-During its first year, it is open from KG1 to Grade 5 with one class per grade, increasing to 3 per grade once established.
-Additional grades will be added on an annual basis.
-With a team of 16 teachers and an average of 14 students per class, the current teacher:student ratio of almost 1:6 is a generous one.
+The Elementary school currently plans to have up to 600 students in total, relatively small by Dubai school standards.
+In its first year, it opened from KG1 to Grade 5 with one class per grade, aiming to grow to three per grade once established.
+With a team of 16 teachers and an average of 14 students per class, the teacher:student ratio of almost 1:6 is a generous one.
 The school currently has an equal mix of boys and girls with 32% US passport-holders followed by 28% UAE nationals.
 Remaining students are from 6 further nations.

-The Principal, Dr. Raychellet Williamson, who has taken over from Founding Principal, Dr. Michael Bartlett, informs potential parents of her Vision for the school -"We envision Rising School as a microcosm of an ideal city, where imagination, creativity, empathy, self-direction, and collaboration thrive among our students".
+The Principal, Dr. Raychellet Williamson, who took over from Founding Principal, Dr. Michael Bartlett, informs potential parents of her Vision for the school: "We envision Rising School as a microcosm of an ideal city, where imagination, creativity, empathy, self-direction, and collaboration thrive among our students".
 The school will be "A school where future leaders develop and practice innovative skills today, for success in their tomorrow".

-Teachers have been recruited from the US, UK and Jordan with a broad mix of experience – most have between 6 and more than 10 years’ experience.
+Teachers are recruited from the US, UK and Jordan with a broad mix of experience, most have between six and more than 10 years’ experience.
 All have teaching degrees and experience of the US curriculum.